 Read this 2013 OXFAM report “Behind the Brands” for economic data on global agriculture and the “Big 10” food and beverage companies.

-For consumers who can afford it, today’s industrial agriculture, fishing, and food processing system offers an array of food items that would have been inconceivable even a short 25 years ago.
-A contemporary supermarket in the United States averages over 38,000 products, though many of these items are owned by only 10 global food and beverage companies: Associated British Foods (ABF), Coca-Cola, Danone, General Mills, Kellogg, Mars, Mondelez International (formerly Kraft), Nestlé, PepsiCo, and Unilever.
-These companies are part of the worldwide industrial food growing, transporting, processing, marketing, consuming, and disposing system that is valued at over 7 trillion dollars, representing approximately 10% of the global economy.
+For consumers who can afford it, today’s industrial agriculture, fishing, and food processing system offers an array of food items that would have been inconceivable even a short 20 years ago.
+A contemporary supermarket in the United States averages over 38,000 products.
+Many of these items are owned by only 10 global food and beverage companies: Associated British Foods (ABF), Coca-Cola, Danone, General Mills, Kellogg, Mars, Mondelez International (formerly Kraft), Nestlé, PepsiCo, and Unilever.
+These companies are part of the worldwide industrial food production, processing, distribution, consumption, and disposing system.

 One might think that the 450 million men and women wage earning laborers in this system around the world would benefit from participation in this lucrative food industry.
-In fact, 60% of these workers live in poverty.
-And without taking his eyes off these poor workers for a moment, Pope Francis is quick to point out at the very start of his encyclical Laudato Sí that, “the earth herself, burdened and laid waste, is among the most abandoned and maltreated of our poor”.
+In fact, up to 60 percent of agriculture and food workers in many countries live in poverty.
+It is estimated that globally the industrial food system 'employs' nearly 130 million child laborers between the ages of 5 and 171.
+Without taking his eyes off this human situation, Pope Francis adds another member to the ranks of the poor.
+"The Earth herself, burdened and laid waste," says the Pope in Laudato Sí, "is among the most abandoned and maltreated of our poor”.

 One source for information on the environmental and health impacts of the industrial food system is this Missouri Coalition for the Environment website.